 Standout #7: The Organizational Change Management Chapter

-The first “key message” text of the organizational change management (OCM) chapter sums this up nicely:
+The first “key message” text of the organizational change management (OCM) chapter in the ITIL Practitioner Guidance sums this up nicely:

 “Whether the improvement is being driven via change management, project management, programme management or any other approach, OCM is not to be seen as an additional framework.
 It is an integral part of each of those approaches and it underpins every improvement initiative.”

 With the ITIL Practitioner Guidance chapter sections covering: